hawkeyesec/scanner-cli/README.md

   - Should be easy to run, be it via NPM, or Docker, on your Host, or in a CI Server

 ## Modules
-As I mentioned above, modules are simply isolated bits of code that _could_ run against the target that is being scanned.
-The following modules are currently implemented:
+Modules are basically little bits of code that either implement their own logic, or wrap a third party tool and standardise the output.
+The only run if the criteria required is met, for example; the `nsp` module would only run if a `package.json` is detected in the scan target.
+The modules implemented so far are:

 ### Generic Modules:
  - __File Names (files)__: Scan the file list recursively, looking for patterns as defined in [data.js](lib/modules/files/data.js).
 We're looking for things like `id_rsa`, things that end in `pem`, etc.